camunda/camunda-bpm-platform/spin/docs/user-guide/xml/manipulating-xml.md

 ### Append child elements

-The method `append` is used to append a single or multiple child elements to a Xml element.
+The method `append` is used to append a single or multiple child elements to an XML element.

 ```java
 import static org.camunda.spin.Spin.XML;